 Tough one because I need to see many films again to confirm if they really are as good as I remember.
 Then there is determining ‘best’ from ‘important’.

-Masterpieces By Mediocre Directors almost 4 years ago
+Masterpieces By Mediocre Directors over 4 years ago

 Spielberg is in no way a mediocre director.
 He may have made some below par films but the guy can direct and he has far too many films more people than not can agree are great films.